Kohima DC Enforces Strict Reporting Rules for Foreigners and OCI Cardholders

 Representative Image

-The order was issued following instructions from the Office of the Commissioner, Nagaland, and the Ministry of Home Affairs’ Foreigners-I Division.
+The order was issued following instructions from the Office of the Commissioner, Nagaland, and the Foreigners-I Division of the Ministry of Home Affairs (MHA), Government of India.
+Authorities said the move is aimed at ensuring proper monitoring of foreign nationals and strengthening compliance with national security regulations.

-Under Sections 8(1) and 10 of the Act, all accommodation providers - including hotels, guest houses, homestays, private rentals, boarding houses, clubs, hostels, dak-bungalows, paying guest facilities, and religious or charitable institutions - are required to report the arrival and stay of any foreigner or OCI cardholder to the Foreigners Regional Registration Officer (FRRO), Kolkata.
+Under Sections 8(1) and 10 of the Act, all accommodation providers—including hotels, guest houses, homestays, private rentals, boarding houses, clubs, hostels, dak-bungalows, paying guest facilities, and religious or charitable institutions—are required to report the arrival and stay of every foreign national and OCI cardholder to the Foreigners Regional Registration Officer (FRRO), Kolkata.

-As per Rule 17(1), accommodation providers must maintain proper records of foreign nationals and produce them whenever demanded by the Registration Officer, District Magistrate, or police officers not below the rank of Head Constable.
+According to Rule 17(1) of the Rules, accommodation providers must maintain proper records of foreign visitors and produce them whenever requested by the Registration Officer, District Magistrate, or police officers not below the rank of Head Constable.

 ALSO READ: Naga Students’ Federation Alleges 109 Backdoor Appointments Across Nagaland Govt Departments

-The order further stated that, under Rules 17(5) and 18(5), Form-III containing details of foreign visitors must be submitted electronically within 24 hours of arrival through the official portal, , or via the “Indian Visa Su-Swagatam” mobile application.
+The order further states that, under Rules 17(5) and 18(5), details of foreign visitors must be submitted electronically through Form-III within 24 hours of arrival.
+The information can be uploaded through the designated government portal or via the “Indian Visa Su-Swagatam” mobile application.

-Educational institutions and universities admitting foreign students have also been instructed under Rule 16 to furnish details of foreign students residing in hostels through Form-III electronically.
+Educational institutions, colleges, and universities admitting foreign students have also been directed under Rule 16 to furnish details of foreign students residing in hostels through electronic submission of Form-III.

-The district administration warned that failure to comply with the provisions would be treated as a serious violation of national security protocols.
-Authorities said any delay or failure in submitting Form-III within the stipulated period would invite penal action under the Immigration & Foreigners Act, 2025.
+The district administration warned that non-compliance with the provisions would be treated as a serious violation of national security protocols.
+Any delay, omission, or failure to submit Form-III within the prescribed period may invite penal action under the Immigration & Foreigners Act, 2025.

 Previous Post Next Post